jamietsao/slack-multi-channel-invite/README.md

 The user with email `steph@curry.com` should be invited to channels `foo`, `bar`, and `baz`!

 ## Implementation
 Initially, I figured this script would be a simple loop that invoked some API to invite a user to a channel.
 It turns out this API endpoint ([`conversations.invite`](https://api.slack.com/methods/conversations.invite)) expects the user ID (instead of username) and channel ID (instead of channel name).
-Furthermore, there isn't a way to lookup a user by username (only by email).
-And there's no way to look up a single channel, except by channel ID (chicken and egg).
+Problem is, it's not very straightforward to get user and channel IDs.
+There isn't a way to lookup a user by username (only by email).
+And there's no way to look up a single channel, unless you have the channel ID already (chicken and egg).

 For these reasons, I wrote the script like so:
 1. [Look up](https://api.slack.com/methods/users.lookupByEmail) the Slack user ID by email.